Arkanoid: Legacy

 Arkanoid Live! was published as on May 6, 2009, for Xbox Live Arcade.
-The WiiWare game Arkanoid Plus! was released in Japan on May 26, 2009, PAL regions on August 21, 2009, and in North America on September 28, 2009.
+The WiiWare game Arkanoid Plus! was released in the same year in Japan on May 26, PAL regions on August 21, and in North America on September 28.
 A version of Arkanoid for iOS was released in 2009.

 The mashup Arkanoid vs. Space Invaders was released in 2017 for iOS and Android.

 Arkanoid appears in Life Is Strange: True Colors.

 A modernized version of the game, titled Arkanoid: Eternal Battle, was developed by Pastagames and published by Microids.
-It was released on October 27, 2022 for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. The original 1986 arcade version is included in this game.
+It was released in October 2022 for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. The original 1986 arcade version is included in this game.